History of the Texas Rangers (baseball): Washington Senators: 1961–1971

 However, this would not last.
 Short had borrowed most of the $9.4 million he had paid for the team.
 Serving as his own general manager, Short was forced to make many questionable trades to service the debt and bring in much-needed revenue.
 As a result, the team rapidly fell back into the American League's cellar.
-Fans kept their distance from the Senators while the Baltimore Orioles, 45 mi to the northeast, won four American League pennants and two World Series from 1966 through 1971.
+Moreover, like their predecessors in their final few years in the nation's capital, the new Senators had to compete for an audience with the Baltimore Orioles, 45 mi to the northeast, who by the 1960s were perennial contenders.
+Fans kept their distance from the Senators while the Orioles won four American League pennants and two World Series from 1966 through 1971.
 As it turned out, the 1969 season would be the only time the franchise would manage so much as a .500 record in its first 12 years.
 As well, the Senators would never approach their 1969 gate again during their stay in Washington; it would remain the franchise record for attendance until 1974–the franchise's fourth year in Texas.